ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 #### Security risks mitigation

-Serving data that belongs to another users happens most likely due to a human error, e.g. by faulty cache configurations, for example by removing user-specifc header from used caching key, which would then cache the first users response and serving that to all sequential requests.
+Serving data that belongs to another users happens most likely due to a human error, e.g. by faulty cache configurations, for example by removing user-specific header from used caching key, which would then cache the first users response and serving that to all sequential requests.
 This kind of incidents happen also to a larger companies.

 [Klarna incident: users saw a subset of their information exposed to other app users](https://www.klarna.com/us/blog/may-27-incident-report/).